 David's main research interests are health microeconometrics, policy evaluation, performance measurement and quality of health care.
 He is currently working on the identification and measurement of knowledge spillovers of health service delivery interventions using social network analysis.

-et al., 2019, The impact of a combinatorial digital and organisational intervention on the management of long-term conditions in UK primary care: a non-randomised evaluation., Bmc Health Serv Res, Vol:19
+et al., 2019, The impact of a combinatorial digital and organisational intervention on the management of long-term conditions in UK primary care: a non-randomised evaluation, BMC Health Services Research, Vol:19, ISSN:1472-6963

 et al., 2018, The effect of Seguro Popular de Salud on catastrophic and impoverishing expenditures in Mexico, 2004-2012, Salud Publica de Mexico, Vol:60, ISSN:0036-3634, Pages:130-140